-Companies are not criminally liable for corruption offences under the Penal Code, but individuals can be held criminally liable.
+Companies are not criminally liable for corruption offenses under the Penal Code, but individuals can be held criminally liable.
 With the Law on Fighting Corruption, the scope of active and passive bribery in commercial practice has been extended to acts beyond competition.
 Undue advantages to an agent of a company are punishable if they occur without the consent of the company and in return for a breach of duty to that company.
-This protects the interests of employer’s against biased performance of their employees, but it also means that the policies of companies have a determining influence on the culpability of their employees.
-Breaches of duty by employees shall primarily be prosecuted upon demand by the company unless the public prosectution authorities deem the offence to be of public interest.
+This protects the interests of employers against potentially biased performance of their employees, but it also means that the policies of companies have a determining influence on the culpability of their employees.
+Breaches of duty by employees shall primarily be prosecuted upon demand by the company unless the public prosecution authorities deem the offense to be of public interest.

-A compliance system can mitigate risks even when a corruption offence is committed.
+A compliance system can mitigate risks even when a corruption offense is committed.
 If the prerequisites of the OWiG are met, a fine can be imposed against a company.
-Discretion to impose fines must not be arbitrary and must take into account the significance and dimensions of the offence, including whether the offence reflects a general ‘criminal attitude’ in the company, which can be reflected in the company’s compliance system – or lack thereof.
+Discretion to impose fines must not be arbitrary and must take into account the significance and dimensions of the offense, including whether the offense reflects a general ‘criminal attitude’ in the company, which can be reflected in the company’s compliance system – or lack thereof.

 Company procedures should be proportionate to the size and risks of the organization.